Peru moves into new coronavirus response phase

 Peru takes further action to contain Covid-19

-At midday today, it was announced that Peru’s national government, following consultation with health professionals and administrators from the Peruvian Ministry of Health, has decided to extend the lockdown that was introduced 12 days ago until April 12th.
-The lockdown was due to end on March 30th; however, Peru’s government has observed closely the spread of Covid-19 in Europe and the United States, and remains determined to act responsibly in an effort to avoid a similar trajectory in Peru.
+At midday today, it was announced that Peru’s national government, following consultation with health professionals and administrators from the Peruvian Ministry of Health, has decided to extend the stay-at-home order that was introduced 12 days ago until April 12th.
+The measures were due to be lifted on March 30th; however, Peru’s government has observed closely the spread of Covid-19 in Europe and the United States, and remains determined to act responsibly in an effort to avoid a similar trajectory in Peru.
 Throughout Peru, the vast majority of public opinion supports the swift action taken by the national government and local authorities to avert a massive health emergency.

-The state of emergency declared by the President of the Republic on Sunday March 15th, and which was extended today, limits the movement of citizens for all but essential activities, and a mandatory nighttime lockdown remains in force across the entire country.
-Foreign travelers who remained in Peru following the introduction of the partial lockdown, and who have yet to be repatriated, have been placed in protective quarantine at selected hotels at Peru’s major tourist destinations.
+The state of emergency declared by the President of the Republic on Sunday March 15th, and which was extended today, limits the movement of citizens for all but essential activities, and a mandatory nighttime stay-at-home order remains in force across the entire country.
+Foreign travelers who remained in Peru following the introduction of the preventive emergency measures, and who have yet to be repatriated, have been placed in protective quarantine at selected hotels at Peru’s major tourist destinations.
 Under the state of emergency, the country’s borders remain closed.

 As of today, Thursday March 26th, a total of 580 cases of the new Covid-19 coronavirus have been reported in Peru.
 The first case of coronavirus was announced in Lima by the President of the Republic on March 6th.
 To date, there have been nine deaths from Covid-19 in Peru.
 The Peruvian authorities are continuing to test for Covid-19 and to trace those persons known to have been in contact with patients who test positive, as the government-led effort to contain the limited presence of the virus within Peru’s borders continues.